14NGiestas/Pyrebase/README.md

 ### Python Version

-Pyrebase was written for python 3 and will not work correctly with python 2.
+Originally Pyrebase was written for python 3 in my fork it's working on python 2.

 ### Add Pyrebase to your application